BriceShatzer/blog/_posts/2021-02-05-Clever-Sites.md

 ### [Microsoft Virtual Machines](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/)
 If you ever need to test something on a windows machine, Microsoft has made a complete array of virtual machines available for free.
-They run on pretty much every platform (VirtualBox, Vagrant, VMware, etc. ) and go to IE8 on Windows 7.
+They run on pretty much every platform (VirtualBox, Vagrant, VMware, etc. ) and they go all the way back to IE8 on Windows 7.